Roos de Jong

-Roos de Jong (Haarlem, born 23 August 1993) is a Dutch rower.
+Roos de Jong (born 23 August 1993) is a Dutch rower.
 She won the bronze medal at the 2020 Summer Olympics in the double sculls event together with Lisa Scheenaard, whom she has rowed with since 2017.
 She has also won a medal at the 2019 World Rowing Championships.

-In addition to rowing, de Jong also has a passion for design.
+In addition to rowing, De Jong also has a passion for design.
 She, along with Bjorn van den Ende, designed the rowing unisuit worn by the Dutch national team at the 2020 Tokyo Olympic Games.
-She went into isolation, after a coach and team mate tested positive for Covid-19.
+She went into isolation, after a coach and teammate tested positive for COVID-19.